Photo credit: Dane Tashima

 Maybe it was the way a meal brought us together, how it comforted and sustained us as we sat around the table.
 Or maybe it was the way it allowed my mother, my tyoti, and their husbands, my dyadi, to keep the food traditions and histories of the “old country” alive—grounding them amidst all the changes, failures, and successes.
 Perhaps it was because food meant much more to my family than I had realized at an early age—it went far beyond mere sustenance.
 Olivye salat, shashlik, khatchapuri... those dishes became the bridge that linked life in America to the life my parents left behind in Georgia—the “old life” that proved to be, over time, fundamental to my identity and my worldview.

 That ember, stoked in those Russian-Georgian kitchens, grew into a life’s passion which has pervaded almost all aspects of my life.
 The earnest love and respect I carry for my multicultural heritage has always led me to share it with others.
 Chesnok is the Russian word for “garlic”—a most beloved ingredient in Georgian kitchens.
 Aptly, and happily, it’s also the root of my last name, Chesnakova.
-Chesnok —the blog portion of this website—is primarily a tribute to my Russian and Georgian roots, but will also tap into the myriad other cultures that influenced me while growing up.
-It’s a way for me to take the recipes that I hold nearest and dearest and use their histories and my stories to inspire others and instill in them an appreciation for the cuisine that started it all.
+Chesnok —the name of my newsletter and upcoming cookbook—is a tribute to my roots in Eastern Europe and the Caucasus.
+It’s a way for me to take the recipes that I hold nearest and dearest and use their histories and my stories to inspire others and shed light on that part of the world.